philippinespire/pire_stethojulis_interrupta_lcwgs/ANGSD_Sin/README.md

 cp /archive/carpenterlab/pire/pire_lcwgs_data_processing/scripts/ANGSD_wahab/snp_calling.sbatch ./
 ```

-First make a list of all \*.bam files from the historical and modern specimens.
+First make .txt files with list of all \*.bam files and a list of all \*.bam files with their full path.
 ```
 ls *.bam > bam_list_all.txt